 Teach your children that certain items are not shared.
-These include eating utensils, drinking cups, water bottles, pens/pencils, cell phones, grooming articles, cosmetics, etc. This is especially important during cold and flu season and placed as high priority on your back to school health list.
+These include eating utensils, drinking cups, water bottles, pens/pencils, cell phones, grooming articles, cosmetics, etc. This is especially important during cold and flu season and placed as a high priority on your back-to-school health list.
 Provide your children access to their own personal school supplies, tissues, water bottles, etc.

 4) Keep the Mouth Sparkling Clean.

-Educate your children not only in the importance of brushing their teeth and gums at least two times daily, but also about the health benefits of a clean mouth.
+Educate your children not only on the importance of brushing their teeth and gums at least two times daily but also about the health benefits of a clean mouth.
 Many bacteria enter through the mouth.
-Choose a fluoride-free and non-toxic tooth paste or make your own homemade tooth powder.
+Choose a fluoride-free and non-toxic toothpaste or make your own homemade tooth powder.

 5) ZZZ’s are Important.